A programme of art, culture and new infrastructure to reimagine the future of the UK’s biggest council housing estate

-Archio Architects have taken the ‘Garden City’ principals used to design the Becontree Estate as a starting point for this affordable housing project for Be First, at 200 Becontree Avenue.
+Archio Architects took the ‘Garden City’ principals used to design the Becontree Estate as a starting point for this affordable housing project for Be First, at 200 Becontree Avenue.
 Two new urban ‘villas’ containing 19 affordable rent homes and a ground floor community space, are surrounded with a lush green landscape, an idea the team developed after studying the original hand drawn masterplans of the Estate in the Valence Archive.

 The original Becontree Estate uses a combination of 91 house types, with a particular emphasis on varying roof designs.
 Similarly, the new buildings on Becontree Avenue use undulating rooflines and features like large dormers and round windows to give the buildings a strong local character - a 92nd type for the 21st Century.
 Internally these same features make each of the flats unique with their own individual charm.